nickyhuynh/reddit/README.md

   if used correctly they are a valuable way to implement a global source of data.
 This way, with the ArrayList used in this Manager, you can consistently operate on the same ArrayList when up/downvoting, adding posts, etc.
 * The use of a custom Application class.
 This is for access to Context when Managers need it as well as initialization in the future for libraries like Facebook, Firebase, or Branch.
-* A GenericActivity class that other activities derive from for navigation between different activities and modularity.
+* A GenericActivity class that other activities derive from for modularity and navigation between different activities.
 * DTOs even though there is no JSON at the moment, most data is now transferred between JSON objects, so with the idea that the app will eventually be dependent on an API, using a DTO seemed like the best choice.
 * Using a RecyclerView because:
 ⋅⋅* Efficiency when the list needs to be dynamic (changing number of votes, order of the list).
 ⋅⋅* LayoutManager if the user wants to sort things into a grid for future cases.
-⋅⋅* Enforced ViewHolder pattern for coding convention.
+⋅⋅* Enforced ViewHolder pattern for coding convention and performance.
 * ConstraintLayout for all my layouts to improve performance from measurement, layout, and drawing traversal of layout files.
 Android has view trees that they traverse whenever a layout needs to be drawn, so when you have a flat structure (ConstraintLayout) with very little to no nesting, your performance improves.